dmarti/spamsink/README.md

 ##How to use:

-1. Build with "capstan build"
+1. Build a spamsink VM with "capstan build" (You can get the Capstan VM-building tool from the [https://github.com/cloudius-systems/capstan](Capstan project on GitHub).

 2. Deploy to your favorite private or public cloud.

 3. Point some MX records and spamtrap addresses at it.
+You can run Sugarplum (above) to generate as many random addresses as you want.

 ## To try it out locally: